davidjaimes/astro-build-website-2023-06-24/src/pages/jskycalc.md

 <br>

-**JSkycalc** expedites the "time-and-the-sky" calculations needed by observational astronomers.
+JSkycalc expedites the "time-and-the-sky" calculations needed by observational astronomers.
 The most up to date instructions to install on Apple M1 chip, install Oracle-Java JDK, and add new site locations.

-John Thorstensen's Darthmount website is no longer is use: [dartmouth.edu/~physics/labs/skycalc](https://dartmouth.edu/~physics/labs/skycalc)
+**ATTENTION:** John Thorstensen's Dartmouth website is no longer is use: [dartmouth.edu/~physics/labs/skycalc](https://dartmouth.edu/~physics/labs/skycalc)

 ![](/jskycalc-sky-display.png)